 For many women, a morning's work is walking to find water, bringing it back in tubs on their heads.
 Up to 40 billion working hours are lost every year due to water collection, mostly by women and girls who must walk long distances, sometimes in dangerous circumstances, to collect water.

 Some people spend all day looking for water just to keep them alive.
 Children die falling in lakes as they get water for their families.
 Others die from diarrhoea because the water they eventually find is so dirty.
 With good quality water, sanitation and hygiene, many children's lives could be saved.

-Plan 's water, sanitation and hygiene work focuses not only on providing technical solutions to water shortage, such as toilets and boreholes, but also helping change behaviours.
+focuses not only on providing technical solutions to water shortage, such as toilets and boreholes, but also helping change behaviours.

 Advocating for hand washing addresses key sanitation issues; a crucial activity since research has found that safe drinking water, sanitation and hygiene programmes offer a return of $4 in increased economic productivity for every $1 invested.
 The World Bank has estimated that hygiene is the most cost-effective health intervention available.

 Today, let's pause a moment as we brush our teeth and boil the kettle.
 Water is the most precious substance on earth; let's work to make sure everyone on earth has the luxury of using it.

 Find out more about Plan's water and sanitation work